 School Supplies

-Extended Hours and Supervision – OPTIONAL
+OPTIONAL Extended Hours and Supervision

 Financial Supports

-Gray Academy and the Winnipeg Board of Jewish Education are committed to doing all we can to ensure no family is turned away because of inability to pay the full Parental Contribution.
-We offer various types of bursary assistance for eligible families, and we work with families who need our support.
+Gray Academy and the Winnipeg Board of Jewish Education are committed to doing all we can to ensure we never turn away a family because of inability to pay the full Parental Contribution.

 Eligible families can apply for:

-• New to Canada Bursary Assistance – for those considering a move to Canada or are new to Canada in 2023.
+• New to Canada Bursary Assistance – for those considering a move to Canada or are new to Canada in 2025.

 • Additional Bursary Assistance – for special circumstances or financial hardship (e.g., loss of employment, illness, death in the family, etc.)